 Dinosaur Succulent Planter

 Succulents are prehistoric plant species, so what could be more fitting than to plant them inside plastic dinosaur toys?
-Just cut holes in the backs of the dinosaurs, fill them with a cactus/succulent soil mix, and plant some small-scale succulent plants in the back.
+Just cut holes in the backs of the dinosaurs, fill them with a cactus/succulent soil mix, and plant some small-scale succulent plants.

 Coffee Pot Terrarium

-Air plants include about 600 species from the genus Tillandsia, which evolved in the rocky desert environments where there was little soil.
-They cling to any surface and don't need so to thrive, so any number of containers will work to create decorative planters.
+Air plants include about 600 species from the genus Tillandsia, which evolved in rocky desert environments where there was little soil.
+They cling to any surface and don't need soil to thrive so any number of containers can work to create decorative planters.